 - 4.1.1.
 The Cash Incentive Scheme (CIS) was introduced in 1989.
 The enabling legislation is section 111 of the Local Government Act 1972. - 4.1.2.
 The aim of the CIS is to free up under-occupied family sized accommodation, to make available units that could be converted for better use, adapted to meet a special housing need or used generally to meet the needs of priority groups.
 Report to Cabinet Member for Housing 9th December 2002 Mid Year Review of the Supply and Allocation of Social Housing and Low Cost Home Ownership (section 6.31 and Appendix F). - 4.1.3.
 CIS grants are payable to Westminster City Council tenants moving via a Mutual Exchange (Supply & Allocation Report 12th June 2013) and WCC tenants re-housed by the Council either within its own stock or via nomination to a Registered Provider or other local authority.
 Westminster City Council does not pay CIS grants to Registered Provider tenants (except in regards to PCHA tenants, see section 7.4).
 However, some Registered Providers have their own schemes.
-See also Appendix VII (Flexible Tenancy Policy June 2014 sections 3.8 and 4.12) regarding tenants on Flexible Tenancies. - 4.1.4.
-Applicants approved for Choice Based Lettings under this scheme will be registered with mobility category 3.
-They will have the highest priority as shown in tables 1 and 2 (section 2.6.33) due to the shortage of accommodation and the resulting availability of the types of accommodation described within 4.1.2 above. - 4.1.5.
+See also the Tenancy Policy (updated August 2019) regarding tenants on Flexible Tenancies. - 4.1.4.
+Applicants approved for Choice Based Lettings under this scheme will be registered with mobility category 3 and given points as shown in tables 1 and 2 (section 2.6.33). - 4.1.5.
 Cash Incentive payments will not be paid where under-occupation is as a result of the tenant making their child/ren homeless and the Council has accommodated them (whether that be in the private sector, temporary accommodation or other social housing) within the last five years.
 Supply & Allocation Report to Cabinet Member 12th June 2013. - 4.1.6.
 To be eligible the tenants must; - Be a secure, introductory or flexible tenant (flexible tenants that are not having their tenancies renewed due to under-occupation are not eligible). - Have a clear rent account.
 In practice CIS grants are on occasion paid to tenants with arrears, which are then deducted from the grant before it is paid see 4.7.